-- 10. All compliance with required applicable environmental laws and regulations has been completed. - 11.
-In accordance with USACE policy on the review of decision documents, all technical, engineering, and scientific work underwent an open, dynamic, and rigorous review process.
-The comprehensive review process included District Quality Control Review, Agency Technical Review, Independent External Peer Review, MVD Policy and Legal Compliance review, and Headquarters Policy and Legal Compliance review to confirm the planning analyses, alternative design and safety, and the guality of decisions.
+9. All compliance with required applicable environmental laws and regulations has been completed.

+10. In accordance with USACE policy on the review of decision documents, all technical, engineering, and scientific work underwent an open, dynamic, and rigorous review process.
+The comprehensive review process included District Quality Control Review, Agency Technical Review, Independent External Peer Review, Mississippi Valley Division (MVD) Policy and Legal Compliance review, and Headquarters Policy and Legal Compliance review to confirm the planning analyses, alternative design and safety, and the quality of decisions.
 Washington-level review indicates that the plan recommended by the reporting officers complies with all essential elements of the U.S. Water Resources Council's Economic and Environmental Principles, Requirements, and Guidelines for Water and Land Related Resources Implementation Studies, as well as other administrative and legislative policies and guidelines.
 The views of interested parties, including federal, state, and local agencies, were considered and all comments from public reviews have been addressed and incorporated into the final report documents where appropriate.
+All comments from these reviews have been addressed and incorporated into the final documents.

+11. Additional modeling and design refinements will be performed in Preconstruction Engineering and Design PED, to include:

-All comments from these reviews have been addressed and incorporated into the final documents. - 12.
-The following are the actions that will be deferred to PED and the potential risks associated with the deferral of these actions.
-The potential risks of deferring these actions are an increase in the total project costs and an extended implementation schedule. - a.
-The performance of additional hydraulic and hydrologic modeling, performance of field surveys (centerline profile, topographic, bathymetric, etc.), and the acquisition of additional geotechnical data (borings), may result in localized project design and feature changes that may in turn result in increases in material quantities leading to increased construction costs. - b.
-A detailed review of the adequacy of interior drainage conveyances to handle landside runoff from the levee and floodwall system will be conducted which may result in design and cost changes. - c.
-The cost per square foot for residential structure elevation and dry flood proofing measures will be further investigated and implementation costs may increase.
-In addition, the nonstructural implementation methods and related issues (e.g., use of nonstandard estates) may change if new USACE nonstructural implementation guidance is issued, which in turn, may significantly alter the means, methods, costs, schedule, and level of structure owner participation.
+a. performance of additional hydraulic and hydrologic modeling, performance of field surveys (centerline profile, topographic, bathymetric, etc.), and the acquisition of additional geotechnical data (borings); and, b. detailed review of the adequacy of interior drainage conveyances to handle landside runoff from the levee and floodwall system; and, c. full safety risk assessment to support Risk Informed Design and NFIP Accreditation.